sgolebiewski-intel/edge-microvisor-toolkit/docs/developer-guide/architecture-overview.md

 mutable images.
 It enables users to quickly deploy and run their workloads on Intel® platforms, offering quick solutions to multiple scenarios.

-- ISO installer with a mutable image using GRUB as the second-stage bootloader
+- ISO installer with a mutable image using GRUB as the second-stage bootloader.
-- ISO installer - mutable image, GRUB as the second-stage bootloader
+- ISO installer - mutable image, GRUB as the second-stage bootloader.
-- RAW and VHD/X - immutable image, systemd-boot as the second-stage bootloader
+- RAW and VHD/X - immutable image, systemd-boot as the second-stage bootloader.
-- RAW and VHD/X - immutable image, systemd-boot as the second-stage bootloader, with real-time support
+- RAW and VHD/X - immutable image, systemd-boot as the second-stage bootloader, with real-time support.

 Two flavors of immutable microvisor are available, integrating the Intel® kernel and enabling the software and features offered by Intel® Open Edge Platform.
 Check out this